learn-co-curriculum/ruby-enumerables-quiz/README.md

 ### Code Challenge III: Using `.select`

 Below we have a variable, `odds_and_evens`, set equal to an array of numbers.
-Use the `.select` enumerator to iteratre of the array and return any even numbers.
+Use the `.select` enumerator to iterate over the array and return any even numbers.
 This about how to check if a number is even.
 Maybe google "how to check if a number is even ruby" or something like that...

 ```ruby
 odds_and_evens = [1, 3, 2, 18, 5, 10, 24]